Are you an honor student who is still unsure of your readiness to take the UPCAT?

 Each section features different subtopics that might appear in the actual UPCAT as well as free practice tests and answer keys to test your knowledge.

-Consider these practice tests as part of the diagnostic exam, the result of which can be used to find out your weakest areas and guide you in creating your own study plan.
+Consider these practice tests as part of the diagnostic exam, which can be used to find out your weakest areas and guide you in creating your study plan.

 Once you’ve completed your initial review, you can then take the mock exam for each subtest to measure how prepared you are and to spot any weak areas you might have missed.

-Each mock exam e-book also contains additional tips and tricks to help you tackle the hurdles unique for each subtest.
+Each mock exam e-book also contains additional tips and tricks to help you tackle the hurdles unique to each subtest.